-The South Beach Diet was created by cardiologist Dr. Agatston.
+The South Beach Diet for weight loss was created by cardiologist Dr. Agatston.
 He created a simpler three-step approach to the low-carb diet, which consists of:

 - Phase 1/Induction – Two-week phase where carbs are severely restricted and initial weight loss begins.
 This is the most difficult part of the diet as the body will go through a time where you feel tired and even irritable as it switches from carbs to burning fat for energy.

-- Phase 2/Long-Term Weight Loss – After your two weeks is up the diet will add some important carbs back into the diet, such as fruit, potatoes and whole grains.
+- Phase 2/Long-Term Weight Loss – After your two weeks is up the diet will add some important grams of carbs back into the diet, such as fruit, potatoes, and eat whole grains.
 This phase slows weight loss with most losing up to 2lbs a week.

 - Phase 3/Maintenance – This phase eliminates strict dieting and allows you to go on with your lifestyle while still keeping up with a lower carb diet.
 There aren’t many instructions for this phase as dieters should have a good idea of what they should or shouldn’t eat.

 The South Beach Diet is more practical than other low carb diets, which makes is a popular choice for those that are focused on weight loss but are hesitant about militant diet plans.
-This diet tends to be very successful, not only in terms of losing fat but also in gaining a healthier relationship with food.
+This diet tends to be very successful, even for heart disease not only in terms of losing fat but also in gaining a healthier relationship with food for long-term health.

-Dieters will be cooking meals and following recipes on this diet which helps set them up for long-term success after they enter Phase 3.
+Dieters will be cooking meals and following recipes on this diet which helps set them up for long-term success after they enter Phase 3 which includes good carbs.

 Pros and Cons of the South Beach Diet

-Weight loss is fairly quick on the South Beach Diet, with some losing upwards of 13lbs during the first two weeks.
+Weight loss is fairly quick on the South Beach Diet and has long-term effects, with some losing upwards of 13lbs during the first two weeks, which might be your goal weight loss.
 Even though this is water weight and not fat, it’s nonetheless weight lost.
 This quick drop in weight is very encouraging and can help dieters continue on.
 The South Beach Diet is also easier to follow and doesn’t require as much work when it comes to counting calories or carbs.